abarker/typped/doc/sphinx_docs/juxtaposition_operators.rst

 When jops are allowed an expression can potentially have an implicit operator between every pair of tokens.
-The parser must determine when to infer a jop (and when not to) by using information such as the kinds of tokens which are juxtaposed.
+The parser must determine when to infer a jop and when not to by using information such as the kinds of tokens which are juxtaposed.
 When available, type information can also be used.

-The jop mechanism must also implement the correct precedence for any implied operator it infers.
+The jop mechanism must also implement the correct precedence for any implied operator it represents.
 The inferred operator should behave exactly as if the equivalent operator token had actually appeared in the expression.
 It should also allow for operator overloading if the language itself allows for operator overloading.